kietoparao/dotfiles-local/README.md

 git remote -v

 # Then, for the 'main' branch:
-git checkout main    # making sure you're on 'main' branch git push origin main
+git checkout -b main    # making sure you're on 'main' branch git branch -u origin/main   # set remote upstream tracking to new 'main' branch git push origin main

 # For the 'portable' branch:
-git checkout portable
+git checkout -b portable
+git branch -u origin/portable
 git push origin portable

 # And so on...